zinniak/top_artists_lastfm/README.md

 ---
 ## Code Requirements for Grading
-Please check the requirements you have accomplished in your code as demonstrated.
--  [x] This is a completed requirement.
--  [ ] This is an incomplete requirement.
-Below is a list of the requirements listed in the rubric for you to copy and paste.
-See rubric on Canvas for more details.

 ### General
 -  [x] Project is submitted as a Github repository
 -  [x] Project includes a working Flask application that runs locally on a computer